-Table 7: Summary of Positions of the Sample Households on the Ladder of Life
+Table 5:Summary of Positions of the Sample Households on the Ladder of Life

-It is evident from Table 7 that although upward movement was observed in all the communities surveyed (albeit very small in Mongoroma and Sori) it is only at Msanga communities where upward movement superseded the observed downward fall.
-Further, majority of households in Sori, and Mongoroma villages have stagnated in poverty, that is, have remained trapped in chronic poverty for the past ten years, though they could have moved one or two steps on the ladder, but they generally remained in the category considered as poor by the community members.
+It is evident from Table 5 that although upward movement was observed in all the communities surveyed, it is only at Kidarafa, Makale, and Kinalilya communities where upward movement superseded the observed downward fall.
+Further, majority of households in Makale, Kinalilya and Kidarafa villages have stagnated in poverty, that is, have remained trapped in chronic poverty for the past ten years, though they could have moved one or two steps on the ladder, but they generally remained in the category considered as poor by the community members.
 The participants in all focus group discussions cited a number of reasons for movement up and down the ladder by the identified households/individuals over the past ten years.
-Some factors were related to some positive and negative exogenous shocks, which were outside individuals' capacity to contain, and some factors were actually related to the efforts made by individuals themselves, in taking the opportunities or failure to do so.
-The household and individual level factors and processes which are important in terms of moving out of poverty, maintaining wealth or keeping people trapped in the community were summarized as follows:
+Some factors were related to positive and negative exogenous shocks, which were outside individuals' capacity to contain, and some factors were actually related to the efforts made by individuals themselves, in taking the opportunities or failure to do so.
+The household and individual level factors and processes which are important in terms of moving out of poverty, maintaining wealth or keeping people trapped in the community can be summarized as: